supremepanda/TapToShoot-FurkanBaldir/README.md

 # Tap to Shoot Game

 It is a simple tap to shot game developed for mobile platform.
+This was a job case at 15.07.2021.
 Here some notes:

 ## Inspector